 - Describe key principles of public health law

 - Identify key public health laws that govern leadership’s responsibilities, authority, and limitations

 Governmental public health leadership and practitioners without formal legal training

 This course is intended for instructional use only and is not intended as a substitute for professional legal or other advice.
 While every effort has been made to verify the accuracy of these materials, legal authorities and requirements may vary from jurisdiction to jurisdiction.
 Always seek the advice of an attorney or other qualified professional with any questions you may have regarding legal matters.

 This online course has interactive exercises (Flash-based) and should take approximately 90 minutes to complete.

 This course requires certain software and browser plugins to be installed.
 See our Technical Requirements page for details.

 This online training course is text-based and is designed for accessibility.
-A print version of the course is also available in the Supplemental Material section at the bottom of this page.
 Please note that the print version does not include interactive exercises, quizzes, or the final assessment.
 Flash-based interactive exercises and quizzes in the course may not be accessible to screen readers.
-To receive a print version of the quizzes, please contact firstname.lastname@example.org.
+To receive a print version of the course, please contact firstname.lastname@example.org.
 If you have any difficulties in accessing the information given in any of our documents or need further assistance, please contact email@example.com.